Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Application: Entry, Descent, and Landing Trajectories

 We obtain the empirical variance of the estimators using 10,000 realizations of data according to the above sample allocation.
 The variance reduction achieved for mean and variance estimation can be seen in Figure \ref{AD_orig}.
 The red dotted line represents no reduction compared to the equivalent-cost MC estimator.
 The individual ACV estimator reduction can be seen in the blue bars.
 In Figure \ref{ADm} for mean estimation, the S-MOACV and C-MOACV achieves greater variance reduction than individual ACV estimation at every QoI.
 In Figure \ref{ADv}, both the S-MOACV and the C-MOACV estimators achieve greater variance reduction than the ACV estimator at every QoI.

 Figure \ref{AD_orig} demonstrates that the MOACV estimators can turn situations where an ACV estimator performed worse than MC, into one where performance becomes better than MC.
 For example, the ACV estimator for the terminal velocity ``vel-term" initially performs worse than MC estimation.
-However, the C-MOACV estimator is able to achieve reduction better than MC by leveraging the additional correlations.
-For mean estimation, the S-MOACV estimator achieves a median 15\% greater variance reduction than ACV estimators.
+However, the C-MOACV estimator is able to achieve reduction better than MC by leveraging the additional correlations. \Ra{Figure \ref{AD_ACV} displays the variance reduction compared to ACV estimators for each of the outputs.} For mean estimation, the S-MOACV estimator achieves a median 15\% greater variance reduction than ACV estimators.
 The C-MOACV estimator achieves a median 39\% larger variance reduction than ACV estimators, with a maximum of 113\% larger reduction for ``rllrt-60km".
 For variance estimation, the C-MOACV estimator provides a median 22\% greater variance reduction than ACV estimators.
 The C-MOACV estimates for landing latitude and longitude performed marginally better (about 1\% larger reduction) than ACV estimation.
 This performance is explained by the lack of correlation amongst latitude and longitude with other QoIs, as seen in Figure \ref{ADcorr}.
 The S-MOACV and C-MOACV estimators are able to outperform traditional ACV methods by extracting the correlations between QoI and statistics to reduce the variance of ACV estimation even further.